apache/carbondata/README.md

 ## Fork and Contribute
 This is an active open source project for everyone, and we are always open to people who want to use this system or contribute to it.
-This guide document introduce [how to contribute to CarbonData](https://github.com/apache/carbondata/blob/master/docs/how-to-contribute-to-apache-carbondata.md).
+This guide document introduces [how to contribute to CarbonData](https://github.com/apache/carbondata/blob/master/docs/how-to-contribute-to-apache-carbondata.md).

 ## Contact us
 To get involved in CarbonData: